adamparker75/Ref_Report/README.md

 [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Used to provide some of the styling.

 [Materialize CSS](https://materializecss.com/) - Used to create a number of the html elements such as the forms, the collapsible and the pop up modal.
-It was also used to make the application responsive.
+It was also used to make the website responsive.

 [Python](https://www.python.org/) - Used to code the flask application.